amelialdrew/amelialdrew.github.io/outreach.markdown

 **2022 - Chair of `Diversity in DAMTP' conference**.
 Organised hybrid conference with ten talks and panel session, obtaining funding from the University Diversity Fund.

+2022 - Mentor, Women and Non-Binary Mentorship Scheme, Faculty of Mathematics, University of Cambridge

 2021 - Panellist for Part III (Masters) students considering applying for a PhD in HEP/GR in DAMTP.

 2021 - Outreach Lecture: [A revolution in physics?
 Evidence for a new force of nature from the Fermilab accelerator](https://www.youtube.com/watch?v=Th5UfKpJk3w).
 Delivered for Homerton College and at University of Cambridge Alumni Festival.